 I do think that this vape is built better than a vape like the Extreme-Q, but a vape like the Plenty gets a slightly higher rating because it’s a little easier to use, produces even stronger vapor, and stays cleaner.

 Click here to buy the SSV from the authorized dealer I recommend.
+If you buy through my link they compensate me for referring you and I appreciate your support more than you can imagine!

 Now, the Silver Surfer, just so you’re aware, feels like a higher quality unit and a sturdier unit than say the Extreme Q. Now, in case you didn’t know, this is a home unit; this is a home vape.
 It’s got a nice big long cord.
 You plug it in, you pick a spot for it and then you leave it there.
 When you’re actually vaping, the part that you’ll be using is the whip or the wand.
 I’ll talk more about the wand in a minute, but first I just wanted to mention that the temperature range on the SSV is really good in my opinion; meaning that the vape works really well in a wide range of temperatures.
 Now, this isn’t a vape though that has actual temperature settings.
 There’s no screen on here to tell you what temperature it’s set at or anything.
 This is the type of vape where it’s sort of just a heater with a knob that will change the intensity of the heat.
 So what you’re supposed to do, when you first get it, is experiment on your own and figure out at what point on the dial you’re most comfortable with the vapor that’s being produced.